DannyS-stack/festifind-front/README.md

 - practice setting up a database and using sequelize
 - Learn how to use Apollo-Client and Apollo-Server
 - build a full-stack app from scratch
+- using .env files to hide sensitive information
 - being able to use git version control